-You can connect to your Rackspace cloud server by using Secure Shell (SSH), Remote Desktop (RDP), or Console.
+Connect to your Rackspace cloud server with the Secure Shell (SSH), Remote Desktop (RDP), or the console.
 For detailed instructions, see Connect to a cloud server.

 Get a head start with Cloud Orchestration

 If you are building an application from scratch, you might want to try Cloud Orchestration.
-The stacks that Cloud Orchestration offer can help you get your application up and running much faster than building it from scratch.
-Orchestration stacks range from single-server setups (such as a Linux® Apache® MySQL® PHP® (LAMP) stack) to complex, multiserver configurations (such as a multiserver WordPress® stack).
+Cloud Orchestration offers stacks that can help you get your application up and running much faster than building it from scratch.
+Orchestration stacks range from single-server setups (like a Linux® Apache® MySQL® PHP® (LAMP) stack) to complex, multiserver configurations (like a multiserver WordPress® stack).

 Get migration assistance

-If your application is already live at another provider, we can potentially offer some limited help with migrating from that hosting provider to Rackspace.
-We also work with some professional services partners who can provide additional help.
+If your application is already live at another provider, Rackspace can potentially offer some limited help with migrating from that hosting provider.
+Some professional services partners can offer help.
 Contact your Launch Manager or Account Team for more information.

 Modularize your application

-We strongly recommend that you create a modular application.
-Modular design is one of the Five Pillars of Cloudiness.
-Modularizing your application can eliminate a single point of failure, and allows for significantly faster scaling if necessary.
-The following tips help you create a modular application:
+Rackspace strongly recommends that you create a modular application.
+Modularizing your application can eliminate a single point of failure and allows for significantly faster scaling if necessary.
+The following are some tips to help you create a modular application: